Asad-Shah/multer-azure/README.md

 ```

 ### File Information
-`multer-azure` will return the following information in each file in the `req.files` parameter:
+`multer-azure-content` will return the following information in each file in the `req.files` parameter:

 Key|Description
 ---|---